 Other signs and symptoms fall into three categories, depending on the underlying causes.
 Symptoms can be caused by high GH levels, hypopituitarism (pituitary hormone deficiency caused by tumor damage to the pituitary), or by tumor volume effects (when the tumor is large enough to compress surrounding brain structures).

 Acromegaly requires expert care.
 Too much GH and IGF-1 in the blood lower both your quality of life and how long you might live.
 The main goal of treatment is to lower GH and IGF-1 levels to normal.
-Treatment may be surgery, pituitary irradiation (radiation therapy on the pituitary gland), medication, or a combination of these options.
+Treatment may be surgery, radiation therapy, medication, or a combination of these options.

 If the cause of acromegaly is a pituitary tumor, surgery to remove the tumor is the first treatment.
 Complete removal of some tumors is difficult and other types of therapy are often needed to reach normal GH and IGF-1 levels.
-If your GH level isn't normal after surgery, or if you aren't a candidate for surgery, then pituitary irradiation and medication are also options.
+If your GH level isn't normal after surgery, or if you aren't a candidate for surgery, then radiation therapy and medication are also options.

 Drugs are also available to treat acromegaly, but they are not a cure.
-If surgery or radiation does not lower your GH levels, you'll probably have to take medication for the rest of your life.
-(Rarely, when medications are stopped, control of the disease continues.)
+If surgery or radiation does not lower your GH levels, you'll probably need to continue medications.
 The most effective medications for acromegaly are somatostatin analogs and a GH receptor antagonist.
 Another type of medication (dopamine agonists) works for some but not most patients.
 Some patients may benefit from a combination of these medicines.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.